-Word/ Glossary Meaning Capacity "The ability of individuals, institutions and societies to perform functions, solve problems, and set and achieve objectives in a sustainable manner."
-Capacity Building Process of increasing the ability of a person, organization, institution etc, to carry out its tasks and responsibilities.
-Capacity Building Grant given to district and municipalities to purchase training courses of a specific training menu Facilitator Person who carries through a specific (training) event by guiding, questioning and processing Human Resource Development Formal training, on the job training, job rotation, group work, promotion etc of staff to improve their abilities to carry out their task and improve their skills Human Resource Management Conduct the use of the human resources with the purpose to maximize the use and development of their skill and their job satisfaction.
-Job competencies The skills, knowledge and attitudes required to effectively execute a specific job Local Government Resource Pool A team of local government staff/expertise trained as a trainers to deliver capacity building activities especially in Lower Local Government.
-Local Government Sector Comprises of Local Government Finance Commission (LGFC), Ministry of Local Government, the Uganda Local Government Association (ULGA), the Urban Authorities Association of Uganda (UAAU) and the Local Government are responsible for implementing decentralization.
-They are concerned with provision of basic Government service.
-These services normally benefit all the society rather than just the individual who uses the service and services that encourage equal opportunity.
-Mentoring A staff development-approach whereby trained individuals (mentors) are used o provide guidance and advice to develop competencies of individuals (mentee) assigned to the.
-The mentor must not be a supervisor of the mentee and must exercise a high degree of confidentially and trust Non-conventional training methods Work based activities often one to one between the staff member and their supervisors (or some other experienced officer in small groups.)
-These may include understudies, attachments etc Political leaders Appointed or elected person who rules or guides or inspires others and is active in party politics; these include; the councilors, local councils, members of parliament etc. Public Officials Political leaders and other officials appointed or elected in the Public Service Stakeholders Those who have an interest in the development of a particular government, ministries, Local Government, donors, training Local Government staff, organizers, consultants etc. when the ite Governments capacity building.
-Training Systematic process of acquiring skills, knowledge and attitudes.
+Word/ Glossary Meaning Capacity "The ability of individuals, institutions and societies to perform functions, solve Сириспу problems, and set and achieve objectives in a sustainable manner."
+Caracaite Building Capacity Building Process of increasing the ability of a person, organization, institution etc, to carry out its tasks and responsibilities.
+Capacity Building Grant given to district and municipalities to purchase training courses within a Grant specific training menu Facilitator Person who carries through a specific (training) event by guiding, questioning and processing Human Resource Formal training, on the job training, job rotation, group work, promotion etc of Development staff to improve their abilities to carry out their task and improve their skills Human Resource Conduct the use of the human resources with the purpose to maximize the use Management and development of their skill and their job satisfaction.
+Job competencies The skills, knowledge and attitudes required to effectively execute a specific job Local Government A team of local government staff/expertise trained as a trainers to deliver Resource Pool capacity building activities especially in Lower Local Government.
+Local Government Sector of the government at local level - district, municipality, town, sub- Sector district managed by local electorates Mentoring A staff development-approach whereby trained individuals (mentors) are used o provide guidance and advice to develop competencies of individuals (mentee) assigned to the.
+The mentor must not be a supervisor of the mentee and must exercise a high degree of confidentially and trust Non-conventional Work based activities often one to one between the staff member and their training methods supervisors (or some other experienced officer in small groups.)
+These may include understudies, attachments etc Political leaders Elected Public Officials that are political appointees.
+These include the councilors as well as members of boards and commissions Public Officials Political leaders and other officials appointed or elected in the Public Service Stakeholders Those who have an interest in the development of a particular item, i.e. government, ministries, Local Government, donors, training providers, Local Government staff, organizers, consultants etc. when the item is Local Governments capacity building.
+Training Systematic process of acquiring skills, knowledge and attitudes. , , , , , , , , , , , , , , , , , , , ,